Lakeland—Fort Myers Line: Lakeland to Charlotte Harbor

-Extension to Fort Myers
+Extension to Fort Myers and improvements

 Charlotte Harbor was Henry Plant's ultimate goal for his railroad system in Florida.
 Despite owning a hotel in Fort Myers, he had no interest in having the line continue beyond Punta Gorda.
 Fort Myers was seeking railroad service at the time and had already been established as a city unlike Punta Gorda.
-After Plant's death in 1899, his heirs would sell his entire system of railroads to the Atlantic Coast Line Railroad (ACL) in 1902 and serving Fort Myers quickly became a top priority for ACL president Henry Walters.
-Construction commenced promptly on an extension to Fort Myers via Tice, which made it the ACL's first expansion of the former Plant System.
+After Plant's death in 1899, his heirs would sell his entire system of railroads to the Atlantic Coast Line Railroad in 1902 and serving Fort Myers quickly became a top priority for Atlantic Coast Line president Henry Walters.

+Construction commenced promptly on an extension to Fort Myers via Tice, which made it the Atlantic Coast Line's first expansion of the former Plant System.
 The alignment through Tice was selected so the line would cross the wide Caloosahatchee River farther upstream at Beautiful Island, where a series of shorter trestles could be built.
 The northernmost trestle originally had a steel swing span built by the American Bridge Company to accommodate river traffic.
 Service up to the Caloosahatchee River commenced in 1903.
-The first train reached Fort Myers on May 10, 1904, after the completion of the trestles over the river.
+After the completion of the trestles over the river, regular train service to Fort Myers commenced on May 10, 1904.
+The line originally ran west into Downtown Fort Myers along Peck Street (known today as Widman Way) where a yard was located.
+Just beyond the yard, track ran northwest along Monroe Street.
+The original Fort Myers passenger depot was located on the southwest corner of Main Street and Monroe Street.
+By June of 1904, track continued north along Monroe Street to a wharf on the Caloosahatchee River waterfront.
 Fort Myers would remain the southernmost point of the entire Atlantic Coast Line Railroad system until the Florida land boom of the 1920s.

+In the 1910s, the Atlantic Coast Line replaced some of the line's original passenger depots further north with new brick structures in Fort Meade, Wauchula, and Arcadia.
+In 1924, the Atlantic Coast Line built a new Spanish mission-style passenger depot in Fort Myers at Jackson Street and Peck Street, replacing the original depot on Monroe Street.
+Passenger depots were also replaced with new brick depots in Bowling Green in 1925 and Zolfo Springs in 1927.

+A new brick depot was also built in Punta Gorda on Taylor Road in 1928.
+This depot replaced the previous depot built in 1897 that was located on King Street (present-day US 41 northbound) on a spur.
+The depot and dock at the end of King Street were then demolished to allow for the construction of the original Barron Collier Bridge.
+Track on the spur in Punta Gorda was then extended west over a previous alignment to serve a new city dock at Maud Street.